KDAB/cxx-qt/README.md

 installing [mold](https://github.com/rui314/mold), [lld](https://lld.llvm.org/), or GNU ld.gold
 (from GNU binutils but may be separate package) is required on Linux.

-On Windows and macOS vcpkg can be used by adding `-D VCPKG=ON` to the CMake configure step to automatically download release mode packages from GitHub Packages (this will take several minutes the first time you run CMake).
-Note that debug symbols are not built in these packages.

 CXX-Qt defaults to building with Qt6.
-If you want to build with Qt5 when both are installed, or you want to tell vcpkg to use Qt5, add `-D USE_QT5=ON` to the CMake configure step.
+If you want to build with Qt5 when both are installed, add `-D USE_QT5=ON` to the CMake configure step.

 ```bash
 cmake -S . -B build